-- Move down your body and repeat this process with each group of muscles.
+- Move down your body slowly and repeat this process with each group of muscles, one at a time:

-*The information presented in “Relaxation Techniques for Better Sleeo” can be found in Being Empowered for a Healthy Heart: A personal guide to taking control of your health while living with chronic conditions, by Phoebe Chi, MD, MPH.
+*The information presented in this post can be found in Being Empowered for a Healthy Heart: A personal guide to taking control of your health while living with chronic conditions, by Phoebe Chi, MD, MPH.